curso-cpp-incremento-y-decremento

 • The final result is x = 6 and y = 5.

-With the pre-decrement operator (--variable), the value of the variable is decremented before it is used in the expression.
+With the pre-decrement operator (--variable), the variable’s value is decremented before it is used in the expression.

 #include <iostream>